SimenB/stylint/README.md

 ```

 ##### Known Issues:
 The depthLimit / valid options are throwing occasional false positives.
 They are not enabled by default (depthLimit used to be but it's been turned off for now).
 You can enable them if you want.
+I've been using the valid check in production for a while now with no issues, but if you hit any i'd like to know.

 This will be fixed by 1.0, use those options at your own risk.
 If they give you problems use a `@stylint off` comment.

+## Why Write This Tool?
+Stylus is my CSS pre-processor of choice and the lack of a decent linter (or really, any linter) was an annoying pain point.
+So I thought i'd try my hand at writing what I thought my ideal linter would look like.

+## Why Use This Tool?
+To catch little mistakes (duplication of rules for instance) and to enforce a code style guide.
+This is particularly important with Stylus, which is unopinionated when it comes to syntax.
+Ideally by 1.0 or earlier this tool will eventually allow you to enforce as little, or as much, syntax as you like.

 ## Options